 This course provides coverage in decision analysis.
 Decision analysis is a technology that assists decision makers in quantifying consideration of complexity and uncertainty in problems of choice.
 The course applies decision analysis to problems in risk assessment and risk evaluation.
 Decision making in risk analysis is examined across a wide set of management engineering problems including case studies in environmental risk, product liability, facilities design, and R and D management.
 The course is intended to be highly integrative with respect to risk analysis including issues such as business ethics and risk communication.

-While the course is self contained, a knowledge of calculus and introductory probability and statistics is preferred.
+Suggested background: knowledge of calculus and introductory probability and statistics.